apache/incubator-spot/spot-oa/oa/flow/README.md

 # **Flow OA**

-Flow sub-module extracts and transforms Flow data already ranked by oni-ml and will load into csv files for presentation layer.
+Flow sub-module extracts and transforms Flow data already ranked by spot-ml and will load into csv files for presentation layer.

 ## **Flow OA Components**

 ### flow_oa.py
-Flow oni-oa main script executes the following steps:
+Flow spot-oa main script executes the following steps:

     1. Creates required folder structure if does not exist for output files.
 This is: